sara-sabr/ITStrategy/TeamMandate/GuillaumeProposal.md

 ## Vision

-IT Strategy will empower ITTB in continuously improving its methodologies and approaches in order to become a strategic partner for the entire organization in offering user-centered services.
+IT Strategy will empower IITB in continuously improving its methodologies and approaches in order to become a strategic partner for the entire organization in offering user-centered services.

 ## Mandate